Tokemak/v2-core-audit-2023-07-14/src/liquidation/README.md

 #### Liquidator Row

+The Liquidator Row contract:

+-   acts as an orchestrator for the claiming process.
+Its primary function is to trigger the claimRewards function for each Vault contract provided in the parameter.
-The Liquidator Row is the smart contract responsible for liquidating reward tokens into another asset, such as WETH.
+-   is the smart contract responsible for liquidating reward tokens into another asset, such as WETH.
 After the Vault claims rewards using the RewardAdapter, it transfers the rewards to the Liquidator Row.
 The Liquidator Row maintains a record of each vault's balances, enabling it to accurately distribute the liquidated assets (e.g., WETH) back to the appropriate vaults in proportion to their respective balances.

 ---